bai-shang/crnn_seq2seq_ocr_pytorch/README.md

 This software implements the Convolutional Recurrent Neural Network (CRNN), a combination of CNN and Sequence to sequence model with attention for image-based sequence recognition tasks, such as scene text recognition and OCR.

-The network base architecture is implemented from [Robust Scene Text Recognition with Automatic Rectification](https://arxiv.org/abs/1603.03915)
+This network architecture is implemented from [Robust Scene Text Recognition with Automatic Rectification](https://arxiv.org/abs/1603.03915)

 ![arch.jpg](https://github.com/bai-shang/crnn_seq2seq_ocr.Pytorch/blob/master/data/arch.jpg?raw=true)